 We depend on the Credit Agreement for future capital needs.
 The Credit Agreement contains various covenants that limit, among other things, our ability to incur certain indebtedness, grant certain liens, merge or consolidate, sell all or substantially all of our assets, make certain loans, acquisitions, capital expenditures and investments, and pay distributions to unitholders.
 The Credit Agreement provides a quarterly amortizing term loan of \$65.0 million (the "Term Loan").
-The Term Loan is subject to mandatory amortizing payments of outstanding principal of (i) \$3.0 million per fiscal quarter commencing with the quarter ended December 31, 2021, and (ii) \$2.0 million per fiscal quarter commencing with the quarter ending March 31, 2023.
+The Term Loan is subject to mandatory amortizing payments of outstanding principal, which are currently \$3.0 million per fiscal quarter, decreasing to \$2.0 million per fiscal quarter commencing with the quarter ending March 31, 2023.
 The Credit Agreement matures on September 30, 2023.
 We are also required to comply with certain financial covenants and ratios.
 Our ability to comply with these restrictions, requirements and covenants in the future is uncertain and will be affected by the levels of cash flows from our operations and events or circumstances beyond our control, including events and circumstances that may stem from the condition of financial markets and commodity price levels.
 In addition, our Credit Agreement contains a condition to borrowing and a representation that no material adverse effect has occurred, which includes, among other things, a material adverse change in, or material adverse effect on the business, operations, property, liabilities (actual or contingent) or condition (financial or otherwise) of us and our subsidiaries who are guarantors taken as a whole.
 If a material adverse effect were to occur, we would be prohibited from borrowing under the Credit Agreement and we would be in default under the Credit Agreement, which could cause all of our existing indebtedness to become immediately due and payable.
-Our failure to comply with any of the prepayment requirements, or other restrictions and covenants under the Credit Agreement could result in an event of default, which could cause all of our existing indebtedness to become immediately due and payable.
+Our failure to comply with any of the prepayment requirements, or other restrictions and covenants under the Credit Agreement could result in an event of default, which could cause all of our existing indebtedne